0x000m/0x000m.github.io/index.md

 "The more outlandish the typeface, the harder it is to read.
 The drama belongs in what you say, not the typeface"
 > Ogilvy, D (1983), Ogilvy on Advertising pg.
 96, London, Prion Books Ltd.

-This website is the founding member of Monastic PRE, the internet monestary for preformatted websites.
+This website is the founding member of Preformat Monastics, the internet monestary for preformatted websites.

 <a href="https://0x000m.github.io/mp/">https://0x000m.github.io/mp/</a>